ryanlonergan/100_days_of_code/day_41_html_personal_site/README.md

 </table>

 Overall, an easy day without much to talk about.
+I accidently deleted my project for the day when moving my folders around, so I just quickly remade the page and the following days for HTML/CSS return more to what the course wanted.